 To straighten the fins, slowly brush the fin comb downward from the top of the unit.
 Not all the fins will straighten, but you can still achieve a marked improvement in their ability to exchange heat by fixing several of them.

-If you have questions about your air conditioning system condenser coil or any other components, don’t hesitate to contact HELP Plumbing, Heating, Cooling and Electric.
+If you have questions about your air conditioning system condenser coil or any other components, don’t hesitate to contact HELP Plumbing, Heating, Cooling and Drains.
 They can provide advice as well as perform maintenance and repair of your system.